VolmitSoftware/docs/iris/87-maintainer-release-readiness.md

 - [x] Add validated custom-biome tag opt-ins and put all five explicit overworld slime biomes in `minecraft:allows_surface_slime_spawns`, allowing Minecraft's native surface-slime checks to succeed.
 - [x] Add Minecraft 26.2 default-clock metadata to generated Iris overworld and End dimension types so `/time set`, `/time add`, time queries, and clock controls work in Iris overworld dimensions.
 An isolated Paper 26.2 runtime loaded a dimension using `iris:overworld`, reported the `minecraft:overworld` clock, accepted day and night time markers, and returned the clock time.
 - [x] Make synchronous modded pregen completion diagnostics report meaningful concurrency values.
 The successful runs reported `peakInFlight=0 finalLimit=32` despite a strict `inFlightCap=1` sync mode.
-- [ ] Pin or fix the isolated test harness behavior before treating it as release evidence: setting an instance isolated currently leaves consumer-content symlinks in place.
+- [ ] Pin or fix the isolated test harness behavior before trusting it for a release: setting an instance isolated currently leaves consumer-content symlinks in place.
 This pass used a fresh, dedicated harness root, so those links pointed only to test-local content and did not contaminate the test, but the isolation flag alone is insufficient.
 - [x] Resolve the fixed-seed order/state-dependent block generation and Paper-versus-modded biome-hash difference.
 The manually built candidate produced one exact full hash before and after 2,025-chunk pregeneration on Paper, Fabric, Forge, and NeoForge; Fabric also retained it after restart.
 - [ ] Re-run Folia when an upstream 26.2 server build becomes available.
-The official 26.2 build endpoint currently returns `version_not_found`; an incompatible 26.1.2 runtime is not acceptable beta evidence.
+The official 26.2 build endpoint currently returns `version_not_found`; an incompatible 26.1.2 runtime does not count.
 - [ ] Nerospace beta.7's bundled `nerospace:guide/new_life` advancement uses the obsolete `minecraft:entity_sub_predicate_type`/`minecraft:type` shape and logs one datapack parse error on Fabric, Forge, and NeoForge 26.2.
 Iris's custom block, item, entity, chest loot, death loot, and pregeneration integration all pass despite that independent content-mod error; update Nerospace before using it as a clean-log beta recommendation.
 - [x] Preserve structure-level loot through placement persistence.
 Newly placed structure containers receive a versioned, delimiter-safe marker containing the piece object, deterministic placement id, and owning structure; `Engine.getObjectPlacement()` reconstructs authored loot in order at weight 1 for the existing Bukkit and modded application paths without overriding global loot.
 Legacy `object@id` markers remain readable, malformed and unknown-version markers fail safely, and marker writes are storage-container-only.
 - [x] Remove the unsupported `IrisStructurePlacement` `rotation`, `translate`, and `scale` fields from beta authoring and generated schemas.
 Read-only pack validation now blocks those keys specifically inside dimension, region, and biome `structures[]` entries instead of accepting settings with no runtime effect; ordinary object-placement transforms remain valid and are not inspected by this check.

-Gate: documentation and distribution metadata describe the behavior users will actually receive.
+Done when: documentation and distribution metadata describe the behavior users will actually receive.

 ## 12. Final GO/NO-GO gate